Raedin24/School/L400/DCIT 423/Module 10 - LAN Security Concepts.md

 	- Includes authentication, authorization, and accounting (*AAA* ) services.
 	- Can be integrated into an appliance to manage access policies
 	- eg Cisco Identity Services Engine (ISE)

+- Cisco **Email Security Appliance (ESA)**  is designed to monitor SMTP traffic(emails).
+Works by pulling data from a security database to perform real-time checks of email content.
+Also encrypts outgoing email messages.
+- Cisco **Web Security Appliance (WSA)** is designed to monitor HTTP traffic.
+Can allow/restrict access to certain features such as chat, messaging, video/audio.
+Can perform URL blacklisting, web app filtering, and encryption and decryption of web traffic.

+#